weburg/generic-http-web-service-client-js/README.md

   local objects.

 > [!NOTE]
-> This JavaScript project is meant to run in a browser.
-It uses XHR instead of
+> This JavaScript project primarily runs in a browser.
+It currently uses XHR
-> the Fetch API for now.
-However, once using the Fetch API, or with an XHR
+> instead of the Fetch API.
+However, once using the Fetch API, it should run in
-> wrapper, it should run in Node.js without too much effort and still work in a
+> Node.js without too much effort and still work in a browser.
+As of this
-> browser.
-As of this writing, Node.js's stable Fetch support isn't ubiquitous.
+> writing, Node.js's stable Fetch and ES6 modules support isn't ubiquitous, as
+> (for example) Ubuntu 22.04 LTS comes with Node.js 12.
+An effort was made to
+> get this project working with that version of Node.js in the nodejs branch.
+> However, future effort will likely focus on Node.js 21+.

 ### Example code